 - Gilwell 24

 If you or your team are involved in organising any future Scout events, you will now need to review these plans and risk assessments given this new guidance.
+If they are set to take place in the next few months, you will now need to consider cancelling or postponing, depending on the timing of your event.
 If you have event insurance through Unity, they have provided an update here.

-If applicable, we suggest you regularly check the websites of relevant large-scale events, for example, Jamborees and camps, for specific updates from the organisers.
+If applicable, we suggest you regularly check the websites of relevant large-scale events for specific updates from the organisers.

-In addition to the Government Coronavirus (COVID-19) webpage, the Foreign and Commonwealth Office website has the latest information, guidance and travel advice, along with details of any restrictions – which must be followed.
+The Foreign & Commonwealth Office (FCO) has advised against all but essential travel worldwide which could require changes to your travel plans.
+Please read the the latest information, guidance and travel advice, along with details of any restrictions – which must be followed.

 Any charity that needs an extension to their annual return deadline can contact the Charity Commission to ask for one.
 Please see their guidance here.

-We have approved an amendment to the standard constitutions in POR which allows meetings to be held remotely.
+We have approved an amendment to the standard constitutions in Policy, Organisation and Rules (POR) which allows meetings to be held remotely.
 It also allows decisions to be made electronically.
-This is valid immediately and will be updated in the next update to POR, in early April.
+This is valid immediately and will be updated a future update to POR.
 The wording is as follows: